liathoffman/old-yaronwittenstein/posts/top-7-productivity-tips-for-any-developer.md

 I believe that if one finds himself using the Mouse too often when a Keyboard shortcut exists, then he should struggle to start it.
 The best technique for memorizing these Keyboard shortcuts is by using a Spaced-repetition flashcards software like [Anki][Anki].
-[Anki][Anki] is available for any operating system (Mac, Windows, Linux, Android and iOS).
+[Anki][Anki] is available for any operating system (Mac, Windows, Linux, Android, and iOS).

-I'm a big fan of [Anki][Anki] and it helps me much learning new things (Keyboard shortcuts is a good use-case) and retaining them for a long-term use.
+I'm a big fan of [Anki][Anki] and it helps me much learning new things (Keyboard shortcuts is a good use-case) and retaining them for long-term use.

 A side-note: speaking about flash-cards.
 Spaced-repetition is the best way to extend your language vocabulary.
 For that I deeply recommend [SuperMemo][SuperMemo].